 Old Kirk was vigorously marketed.
-The company provided bar signs that could be as topical as the Great White Fleet.
+The company provided bar signs that could be as topical as the Great White Fleet. shown below.
 That was the popular nickname for the United States Navy battle group that completed a circumnavigation of the globe from December 1907 to February 1909 by order of U.S. President Theodore Roosevelt.
 Another sign advertising “Old Kirk” was in medieval-looking stained glass.
 A. P. Hotaling & Co. also provided a number of giveaways to favored customers, including back of the bar bottles and, to retail customers, medallions that might be used as watch fobs or good luck charms.

 Hotaling himself became a well known figure in San Francisco, an active member of both the Old Fellows and Masonic organizations.
 His write-up covered more than two full pages of an 1881 book entitled “Contemporary Biographies of California’s Representative Men.”
 That author, without mentioning specific names, affirmed that Hotaling was active in several benevolent organizations and also supported leading literary and art associations of San Francisco.

 The biographer also devoted considerable time to Anson’s religious beliefs, stating: “Contact with the world, and especially the world of California, in Mr. Hotalings case, as in that of many others, has lead to extreme latitudinarianism....”
 That term, meaning no taste for organized religion, was not going to endear this whiskey man to local clergy.
-The writer had more to say about Hotaling’s theology: “He believes that religion is a life,not a creed; that only a soul at liberty can be a liberal soul; that stiff zeal an uncompassionate rigor do not constitute genuine piety; that the religion most needed is that which takes hold on the daily life about us, and promotes just dealing between man and man.”
+The writer had more to say about Hotaling’s theology: “He believes that religion is a life,not a creed; that only a soul at liberty can be a liberal soul; that stiff zeal and uncompassionate rigor do not constitute genuine piety; that the religion most needed is that which takes hold on the daily life about us, and promotes just dealing between man and man.”
 All the more for folks later to wonder why the churches burned and Hotaling’s whiskey was spared.

-Moreover, every other major stock of whiskey in San Francisco had been destroyed.
+Moreover, virtually every other major stock of whiskey in San Francisco had been destroyed.
 Hotalings' salvation may have been by the grace of God, but there also were more earthbound causes.
 According to accounts, the warehouse was threatened and saved three times: First by a fireman who hacked off smoldering roof cornices.
 Second by a single length of hose from a Navy fireboat in San Francisco Bay that firefighters dragged over the ridge of Telegraph Hill for over a mile and eleven blocks to the Jackson street site.
 The final salvation was a bucket brigade, many of the participants Hotaling's workers, who slopped a compote of sewage and sea water on the structure from an adjacent site.
 The mixture steamed and stunk as it hit the hot exterior but as one writer reported, “the muck did the trick.”
 Moreover, while other liquor dealers in the city suffered from looting, authorities allowed the Hotalings to hire a hundred men to stand guard.
 The firm lost nothing.